Greetings from Iemoto SEN Soshitsu XVI

 Urasenke chado tradition, on the 22nd of December, 2002.
 As the Urasenke grand master, he acquired the hereditary name

-Grand Master SEN Soshitsu XVI exercises authority within the Urasenke organization as chairman of the Urasenke Foundation (Ippan Zaidan Hojin Konnichian), chairman of the Urasenke Tankokai Federation (Ippan Shadan Hojin Chado Urasenke Tankokai), and president of the Urasenke Gakuen Professional College of Chado (Urasenke Gakuen Chado Senmon Gakko).
+Grand Master SEN Soshitsu XVI exercises authority within the Urasenke organization as chairman of the Urasenke Foundation (Ippan Zaidan Hojin Konnichian) and president of the Urasenke Tankokai Federation (Ippan Shadan Hojin Chado Urasenke Tankokai).
 Through his roles in these posts, he is striving to nurture able chado followers and teachers.
 In the field of education, he also holds a professorial post at the Kyoto University of Art and Design, teaching in the Department of Historical Heritage, and is a visiting colleague at Nankai University and Beijing Foreign Studies University, China.
-Among his various other current positions outside the Urasenke organization, he is a trustee of the Japan Society for Psychological Research on Emotion, and a trustee of the Kyoto Prefectural International Center.

 |Greetings from SEN Genshitsu (Soshitsu XV)|